 The next society meeting will be on June 9th, 2023, at the Compton/Woodley Airport location.
 Contact the secretary for details.

 RRS member, Bill Claybaugh, built and launched his second 6-inch rocket from the RRS Mojave Test Area on Saturday, April 22, 2023.
 Target apogee was 69,000 feet.
 Winds were very low that day.
 Jim Gross was the pyrotechnic operator in charge for the launch event.
 Dimitri Timohovich and Rushd Julfiker assisted with the efforts.
 Bill launched from a 24-foot aluminum channel type launch rail using a pair of belly-bands that disconnected from the vehicle after clearing the end of the rail.
-The following is Bill’s report on the flight as of July 1, 2023.
+The following is Bill’s update report on the flight as of July 1, 2023.